FAQs

 • Many people reject the flood of superfluous plastic in their daily lives.
 The days when plastic was celebrated as a new miracle are over.
 Today, the material is seen more as a challenge in everyday life.
 With a plastic-free product, the companies that acquire the seal position themselves as responsible in dealing with plastic and the resulting waste and show their customers that sustainability and measures against pollution are taken seriously.

-• Every product is eligible for a plastic-free certification if it is overall plastic-free (turquoise) – or its content is plastic-free (dark blue) – or its packaging is plastic-free (green).
-In order to save even more unnecessary plastic, we also certify cosmetics, bodycare or cleaning / washing liquids / detergents that do not require microplastics (light blue).
+• Every product is eligible for PLASTIC-FREE certification if it is plastic-free overall (turquoise) – or its contents are plastic-free (blue) – or its packaging is plastic-free (green).
+In order to save even more unnecessary plastic, we also award cosmetics or WPR items that do not contain microplastics (light blue).
+The magenta seal flustix RECYCLED is not a plastic-free seal.
+It represents an independent certificate that indicates the percentage of recycled plastic in products, components and raw materials.
+Optionally, flustix RECYCLED also provides information about the type of recyclate used (PCR/PIR/MIX).

 • Products and/or packaging made from bioplastics will not be certified by flustix. flustix treats bioplastics made from renewable raw materials (e.g.: bio-polyethylene) or degradable materials (e.g.: PLA) like petroleum-based plastics.